 Your request should be made in writing to the Practice Manager - there is no charge to have a copy of the information held about you

-We are required to respond to you within one month
+We are required to respond to you within one month.

 What should you do if your personal information changes?